top of page

 Tyler Booker

-Strengths: Booker is a physical guard with good mass.
-He effectively utilized his frame and length.
-Booker plays with good leverage and really drives guys.
-He has an impressive ability to sustain blocks and maul in the run game.
-Booker is at his best when blocking in simple North-South sets Weaknesses: Booker is not the most nimble or athletic lineman.
-He lacks burst while pulling or getting to the second level Bottom Line: Booker is clearly suited for a more forward power attack.
-If drafted to a good fit, Booker can be a dependable guard in the NFL
+Strengths: Booker is a physical guard with solid mass who uses his frame and length effectively.
+He plays with good leverage and consistently drives defenders off the ball.
+His ability to sustain blocks and maul in the run game stands out, especially in straight-ahead, North-South schemes.
+Weaknesses: He’s not particularly nimble or athletic and struggles to generate burst when pulling or climbing to the second level.
+Bottom Line: Booker is best suited for a downhill, power-based system.
+In the right fit, he can develop into a very dependable and effective NFL guard.

 Grade: Round 2